 My name is Leigh Kramer, and I’m living life on purpose.
 I’m reveling in the now.

-It’s an easy thing to say, sure, but it’s taken everything I have and everything God can give me to make it happen.
+It’s an easy thing to say, sure, but it’s taken everything I have to make it happen.
 And I’m still learning.
 This blog is where I map out my journey and keep track of where I am now, without getting lost in the before or after.

-In my current now, I write: about my faith, about the Enneagram, about singleness and relationships, about grief and joy and everything in between.
+In my current now, I write: about my faith, such as it is, about the Enneagram, about singleness and relationships, about grief and joy and everything in between.
 We are always in between – this world and eternity, this place and the next.
 I want to stop living for the next, and revel in the now.

 I’m a life-long White Sox fan, a connoisseur of fried pickles, proud book nerd, a great listener, and an even better talker.
 I ask the hard questions – of others and myself, and I wouldn’t be where I am today without the answers those questions brought.
 I have a long list of things I want to do in life, and I plan on doing them, on purpose.